-- Daily inspections performed by the operator at the start of the day. - Weekly inspections performed by the operator. - Monthly inspections performed by maintenance personnel. - Periodic inspections performed by maintenance personnel at least every three months and includes all items listed under daily, weekly, and monthly inspections.
+- Daily inspections are performed by the operator before beginning the days work. - Weekly inspections are performed by the operator weekly. - Monthly inspections are performed by maintenance personnel monthly. - Periodic inspections are performed by maintenance personnel at least every three months and includes all items listed under daily, weekly, and monthly inspections.
 Federal Laws through OSHA and ANSI B30.5 require that dated and signed records of these periodic inspections be kept.
-An inspection log book is available from your National Crane distributor or Manitowoc Crane Care.
+An inspection log book is available from National Crane to assist you in keeping records.